-(1) Class I Gaming.
+- a.
+Unauthorized Gaming Prohibited.
+All Gaming Activities on the Reservation (whether Class I, II or III) are prohibited except as expressly authorized under this Ordinance. - (1) Class I Gaming.
 Class I Gaming Activities are hereby permitted to the extent consistent with tribal custom and practice.
-The Gaming Commission may prohibit and prevent any conduct which is claimed to be Class I gaming pursuant to a finding that such conduct is not in accordance with tribal customs or practices or violates IGRA or any other law.

-(2) Class II and Class III Gaming.
-Class II and Class III gaming on the Reservation is hereby authorized, provided the Tribe has the sole proprietary interest in and responsibility for the conduct of any Gaming Enterprise, or to the extent the Tribe may contract with and licensed a person or entity to own, operate or manage the enterprise pursuant to the provisions of IGRA or as otherwise permitted by law.
+The Gaming Commission may prohibit and prevent any conduct which is claimed to be Class I gaming if the Tribal Council finds that such conduct is not in accordance with tribal customs or practices or violates IGRA or any other law. - (2) Class II and Class III Gaming.
+Class II and Class III gaming on the Reservation is hereby authorized, provided the Tribe has the sole proprietary interest in and responsibility for the conduct of any gaming enterprise, or to the extent the Tribe may contract with and licensed a person or entity to own, operate or manage the enterprise pursuant to the provisions of IGRA or as otherwise permitted by law.
 Nothing herein shall prohibit the Tribe from engaging the services of non-tribal persons as employees thereof or engaging any person or entity to provide consulting or other technical assistance or to assist the Tribe in the management of Gaming Activities pursuant to a management agreement entered into under the provisions of IGRA.
 Class III gaming shall be conducted in accordance with any tribal-state compact between the Tribe and the State, or any alternative thereto as provided by IGRA.